Skip to main content

 • Days 5-7: Flu symptoms begin to decrease.
 Although you’re feeling better, you may still experience tiredness.

 • Day 8 and Beyond: Symptoms are gone or continuing to improve.
-You may still continue to feel fatigued for a few weeks after.
+You may continue to feel fatigued for a few weeks after.

-Keep in mind that this flu recovery timeline is only a rough guide to flu symptoms.
+Keep in mind that this flu recovery timeline is a rough guide to flu symptoms.
 Every person will experience symptoms differently.
 However, if you’re noticing strong, persistent flu symptoms that last beyond a week, you should consult your doctor for medical advice.

 Flu Recovery Tips